douglasgreen/news/2025/03/20/en.md

 ### Hope on the Horizon: New Drug Shows Promise in Delaying Alzheimer's

 In a groundbreaking study, scientists have discovered that an experimental drug might delay the onset of Alzheimer's symptoms in individuals genetically predisposed to the disease.
 The research, led by Washington University School of Medicine, focused on an anti-amyloid drug called gantenerumab.
 This drug targets amyloid plaques in the brain, which are believed to play a crucial role in Alzheimer's development.
 In a subset of patients treated for an average of eight years, the drug reduced the risk of developing symptoms by 50%.
 While the study's findings are promising, further research is needed to confirm these results and explore the drug's potential as a preventive treatment for Alzheimer's.
 Despite the challenges, this breakthrough offers hope for millions at risk of this debilitating disease.

+### The Mystery of Infant Memories: Why We Can't Recall Our Baby Days

+In a fascinating new study, researchers have uncovered clues about why we can't remember being babies, even though we form memories during that time.
+The study, conducted by a team at Yale University, used advanced brain imaging techniques to observe infants' brain activity.
+They discovered that babies as young as four months can encode memories, but these memories become inaccessible as we grow older.
+The researchers found that the hippocampus, a part of the brain crucial for memory, is active in infants when they see new images.
+However, as adults, we experience "infantile amnesia," which means we can't retrieve these early memories.
+The study suggests that the memories might still exist in our brains, but we lack the ability to access them.
+This research opens up new possibilities for understanding memory development and retrieval, hinting at the complex processes that govern how we remember our earliest experiences.

 ## Society & Culture